-The number of new dwellings approved through the planning process each year are co in the context of a set of targets set in the Knox Housing Statement.
-The targets were set in five yearly periods from 2001 to 2030, and include figures for total numbers of new dwellings (Figure 4) and their locations across the city (Figure 5).
-The preferred locations described in the Knox Housing Statement 2005 (Greenfield Sites, Activity Centres, Strategic Redevelopment Sites and along the PPTN, and Dispersed Development including the Dandenong Foothills) have been refined and replaced in the Knox Housing Strategy 2015 with the four housing policy areas (Activity Areas, Local Living, Knox Neighbourhood, and Bush Suburban).
-New dwelling approvals are compared against the current Housing Policy Areas in Table 2: Number of net new dwellings by typology and policy area as defined in the Knox Housing StrategyTable 2, but they are also compared against the previous location categories to show changes over time.
+The number of new dwellings approved through the planning process each year are considered in the context of a set of targets set in the Knox Housing Statement.
+The targets were set in five yearly periods from 2001 to 2030, and include figures for total numbers of new dwellings (Figure 3) and their locations across the city (Figure 4).
+The preferred locations described in the Knox Housing Statement 2005 (Greenfield Sites, Activity Centres, Strategic Redevelopment Sites and along the PPTN, and Dispersed Development including the Dandenong Foothills) have been refined and replaced in the Knox Housing Strategy 2015 with four housing policy areas (Activity Areas, Local Living, Knox Neighbourhood, and Bush Suburban).
+New dwelling approvals are compared against the current Housing Policy Areas in Table 2, but they are also compared against the previous location categories to show changes over time.

-704 new dwellings possible from 2016 approvals is 126% of the aspirational target for Knox
+1,236 new dwellings possible from 2017 approvals is 223% of the aspirational target for Knox

-317 new dwellings possible in Activity Areas is 84% of the estimated target for these areas
+384 new dwellings possible in Activity Centres is 101% of the estimated target for these areas

-24 new dwellings possible in Strategic Sites and the PPTN is 24% of the estimated target
+204 new dwellings possible in Strategic Sites and the PPTN is 204% of the estimated target

-363 new dwellings possible in Dispersed Areas is 478% of the estimated target for these areas
+458 new dwellings possible in Dispersed Areas is 603% of the estimated target for these areas